ghysrc/EasyMap/README.md

 ### Contribute

 - Pull Request is more than welcome
-- Found a bug or need a new feature, feel free to open a issue.
+- Found a bug or need a new feature, feel free to open an issue.